ClayAtCW/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

     },
 ```

 Preview after saving.
-You will see that when collecting stars, the scores displayed at the top of screen will increase now!
+You will see that when collecting stars, the score displayed at the top of screen will increase now!

 ![preview score](quick-start/preview_score.png)

 ## Judgement of failure and restarting

 Now our game has taken shape.
-But no matter how many scores one may get, a game without the possibility of failure won't give players any fulfillment.
+But no matter how many points one may get, a game without the possibility of failure won't give players any fulfillment.
 Now let's add the action of the stars' regular disappearance.
 And if all the stars disappear, the game will be viewed as failed.
 In other words, players need to finish collecting the star before the star disappears and repeat this procedure unceasingly to finish the loop of the play method.

 ### Adding the logic of disappearing in a limited time to the star